nicoMeynet/BatterySimu/README.md

 ```

 ## Input File Format
+The CSV file containing the measurements is sourced from Home Assistant, which collects energy consumption data for each phase using a Shelly 3EM module.
 Each input CSV file should have the following structure:

 ### Phase CSV (A, B, C)